cssinjs/jss/docs/json-api.md

 ## Function values

 If you want dynamic behavior for your Style Sheet, you can use functions as a value which return the actual value.
+If function values returns `null|undefined|false` - property will be removed.
 Use [sheet.update(data)](./js-api.md#update-function-values) in order to pass the data object.
 Sheet option `link: true` is required for this to function.

 ```javascript
 const styles = {